mar-io/Haproxy_Daemon_newrelic/README.md

-#Simple Upstart Script for New Relic Haproxy Plugin
+#New Relic Haproxy Plugin for Upstart

 This upstart script is designed to turn the Railsware New Relic Haproxy plugin into a daemon.

-# What you need to do
+## What you need to do
 Simple clone the .conf file and put into this directory "/etc/init" (not init.d)

 Make sure root is the owner of the file and that the .conf file has 0644 permissions